 On Wednesday afternoon, walking back to the railway station, Rodney paused to look at some suits at a clothing store advertising a ‘two for one’ deal.
 The city mall was bustling with 5:30pm commuters.
-From a distance, he could just make out a busker playing oversized conga drums, tapping out an infectious two/four beat.
-Turning to walk toe the station, he could scarcely believe it as the ageing hippy began to sing, in a neat, alto voice, the song, accompanied only by the rhythmic pattern of the drums.
+From a distance, he could just make out a busker playing oversized conga drums, tapping out an infectious 2/4 beat.
+As he turned to walk in the direction of the station, he could scarcely believe it as the ageing hippy began, in a neat alto voice, singing the song, accompanied only by the rhythmic pattern of the drums.

 ‘I thought our little wild time had just begun…’